computational-rarity-team/api-tester/README.md

 Then run `source env/bin/activate` to enter that environment

-Finally run `pip3 -r requirements.txt` or similar to get all libraries in the requirements.txt file
+Finally run `pip3 install -r requirements.txt` or similar to get all libraries in the requirements.txt file

 ### export the token variable